 Finish off with a call to action.

 Call to actions are key when you want to motivate your target audience to hit play!
-You need to include some sort of encouragement for potential listeners to get them to listen to your show.
+You need to include a call to action that includes some sort of encouragement for potential listeners to get them to listen to your show.
 This could be a simple “tune in every Friday for a new episode”.
-Or something a little more specific, like “subscribe to learn practical strategies to improve your mental health”.
+Or something short and to the point, like “subscribe to learn practical strategies to improve your mental health”.
 You can also include a social media call to action, inviting your listeners to follow you on other platforms.
 Just be sure to encourage potential listeners to interact with you and your content at the end of the show description!

 For more inspiration, take a look at all of these podcast description examples: